-846. To say that the passions may be quieted and destroyed without right reasoning and scriptural teaching is the view and discourse of the philosophers; this is not to be practised by the intelligent. – The Lankavatara Sutra (371)
+846. To say that the passions may be quieted and destroyed without right reasoning and scriptural teaching is the view and discourse of the philosophers; this is not to be practised by the intelligent. – The Lankavatara Sutra (p.
+371)

 It is no small thing, God’s kingdom.
 If one were to consider all possible worlds God might make, that constitutes God’s kingdom. – Meister Eckhart (Walshe, Vol. II, p.
 166)

 Nothing is born, yet things are being born; nothing dies and yet things are passing away.
-Across millions of worlds what is seen simultaneously is like the reflection of the moon in water. — The Lankavatara Sutra (Suzuki, p.
+Across millions of worlds what is seen is like the simultaneous reflection of the moon in many bodies of water. – The Lankavatara Sutra (p.
 312)

 Some months ago I was in my office looking over a project that needed some cover art, but I knew no professional illustrators.
 As soon as I had the thought “I wonder whom I can find?” the phone rang.
 It was my grown daughter, Mallika, calling from India, and when I mentioned my problem, she immediately suggested an Irish artist named Suzanne Malcolm (not her real name).
 Neither of us had any idea where she lived.
 I hung up and thought nothing more about it, until that afternoon when a publisher friend called from London.
 On the off chance, I asked if he knew Suzanne Malcolm, but he didn’t.
 An hour later he found himself at a cocktail party when the person next to him got a call on his cellular phone.
 He put it to his ear and said, “Suzanne?”